CodeCoupler UI System

 If true, the last started app of the user will be saved in its configuration.

-If true every application that is fronted will be pushed into the browser history so the back and forward buttons will navigate to the previous and the next application.
+If true each application that is fronted will be pushed into the browser history so the back and forward buttons will navigate to the previous and the next application.

 - stages: object